Cesc FabregasSpanish Footballer

 Cesc finally got his hands on the La Liga crown in 2013-14.
 Fabregas made five assists in a 7-0 win against Levante in August 2013.

 Fabregas made eight goals and 13 assists in 36 appearances in La Liga before his move to Chelsea FC in the summer of 2014.

 Chelsea FC (2014-2019)

 Cesc was linked with a return to Arsenal but the midfielder completed a controversial move to Chelsea in a £27m deal on 12 June 2014.

-Fabregas made two assists in Chelsea’s 3-1 win against Burnley on his Premier League for the west London side in August.
+Fabregas made two assists in Chelsea’s 3-1 win against Burnley on his Premier League debut for the south west London side in August 2014.

 The playmaker scored his first goal in Chelsea’s 1-1 draw with Schalke in the Champions League in September.